lamhq/tech-notes/github-actions/1-quickstart.md

         run: |
           ls ${{ github.workspace }}
       - run: echo "🍏 This job's status is ${{ job.status }}."
+      run: |
+        echo "This is a multti
+        line string"
 ```

 2. Committing the workflow file to a branch in your repository triggers the `push` event and runs your workflow.